-Chris Brookmyre is the author of twenty novels and the owner of way too many Blink-182 albums.
-He regards guitar-playing much the same as writing sex scenes – best left to other people who have more experience.
-He does, however, have the voice of an angel, though unfortunately it’s the angel of death.
+Chris Brookmyre is the author of twenty-three novels and the owner of way too many Blink-182 albums.
+He was originally only a vocalist in the band, but has taught himself guitar, cos that’s just how he rolls.
+He also has the voice of an angel, though unfortunately it’s the angel of death.

 “What, you need a bio?
 What for?
 Oh, for f… Okay, write this down, then.
 Word for word, right?
 Here goes … You’ve heard of the guitar hero’s guitar hero – well, Stuart Neville is the guitar hero’s guitar hero’s guitar hero.
 Aside from his good looks, Stuart’s immeasurable talent as a musician is matched only by his humility.
 Stuart also enjoys referring to himself in the third person.
 He absolutely did not write this bio himself.
 You got that?
 Okay.
 Maybe mention the books too.”

 Luca Veste (Bass)